balajisomasale/Reddit-Clone-App-on-Kubernetes-with-Ingress/README.md

 This project demonstrates how to deploy a Reddit clone app on Kubernetes with Ingress and expose it to the world using Minikube as the cluster.

 ## Prerequisites
-Before you begin, you should have the following tools installed on your local machine:
+Before you begin, you should have the following tools installed on your local machine along with AWS account :

 - Docker
 - Minikube cluster ( Running )